Whozen/job-tracker/README.md

 2) Axios = It is used to make HTTP requests from node.js (server) in this project. <br />
 3) Bootstrap = It is used for CSS styling to the HTML elements. <br />
 4) React Router DOM = It enables us to implement dynamic routing in a web app.
 It facilitates component-based routing according to the needs of the project. <br />
+5) Netlify Lambda = This is used to develop Netlify functions since I used Netlify to host the website.
+6) Serverless HTTP = This module is used to allow the API for serverless use.
+This is also used for hosting purpose.

 ## Server Side ##